vleplat/Neurodynamics-for-TD/README.md

 # Nonnegative Tensor Decomposition Via Collaborative Neurodynamic Optimization
-Neurodymanics and ODE-based methods for computing Canonical Polyadic Decompositions (CPD) of tensors under constraints
+This project is dedicated to the development of Neurodymanics and ODE-based methods for computing Canonical Polyadic Decompositions (CPD) of tensors under constraints.
+A specific emphasis is put on the nonnegative constraints, but methods can be easily extended to other (simple) constraints such as box, unit ball and unit simplex constraints.

 This MATLAB software reproduces the results from the following paper: